 Low-level electric fields are all around us.
 These electric fields often interfere with other electronic systems through what is called electromagnetic interference (EMI).
 As illustrated in Figure 1, a simple wire may be used to sense AC electric fields using the audio detector circuit, explained in an earlier project chapter, to detect AC voltages in the audio frequencies.

-“Ground” one lead of the detector to a metal object in contact with the earth (dirt).
-Most any water pipe or faucet in a house will suffice.
+Step 1: Ground one lead of the detector to a metal object in contact with the earth (dirt); most any water pipe or faucet in a house will suffice.
 Take the other lead and hold it close to an electrical appliance or lamp fixture.

-Do not try to make contact with the appliance or with any conductors within!
+WARNING: Do NOT try to make contact with the appliance or with any conductors within!
 Any AC electric fields produced by the appliance will be heard in the headphones as a buzzing tone.

-Try holding the wire in different positions next to a good, strong source of electric fields.
-Try using a piece of aluminum foil clipped to the wire’s end to maximize capacitance (and therefore its ability to intercept an electric field).
-Try using different types of material to “shield” the wire from an electric field source.
-What material(s) work best?
-How does this compare with the AC magnetic field experiment
+Step 4: Try using different types of material (paper, fabric, aluminum foil) to shield the wire from an electric field source.
+What material(s) works best?
+How does this compare with the AC magnetic field experiment?

-As with magnetic fields, there is controversy whether or not stray electric fields like these pose any health hazard to the human body.
+As with magnetic fields, there is controversy about whether or not stray electric fields like these pose any health hazard to the human body.